 - legally enforceable debts due for payment

-- presently existing obligations to pay either a certain sum or ascertainable sums, and
+- presently existing obligations to pay either a certain sum or ascertainable sums

-- the following provisions
+- the provisions made for

-- provisions for annual leave
+- annual leave

-- provisions for long service leave
+- long service leave

-- provisions for unearned income, and
+- unearned income

-- provisions for tax liabilities.
+- tax liabilities.

 However, contingent liabilities are not included in the calculation.
 A contingent liability is a liability that will become due only on the occurrence of an event that may or may not happen.